C-3sc0/pands-problem-sheet/README.md

 ### *Counting* *'e'* *s* *in* *a* *Text* *File* <a name="Counting'e'sinaTextFile"></a>

->Write a program that reads in a text file and outputs the number of e's it contains.
+>Write a program, called **readTextFile.py**, that reads in a text file and outputs the number of e's it contains.

 This program needs users to provide the file name as an argument in the command line in order to view a particular text file.
 To ensure that the requested file is in the same directory as the program, the *sys* *method* was imported.
 Using the *sys.argv[1]* variable, it is defined that the filename is second argument when calling a program (*sys.argv[0]* is the program we are trying to start).